 100 DIAMOND FLUSH - In Colorado Springs, it is Beau's turn to be knocked in the head.
 Confusion arises over a diamond necklace.
 Which one is real?
 Beau dances with the countess, then whistles the Maverick theme.
 A diamond flush is 5 cards, all diamonds.

 101 LAST STOP OBLIVION - Bart is holding 4 aces when the sheriff runs him out of town.
 It is a diverse group of passengers riding the stagecoach to the station run by Buddy Ebsen, who turns out to be a killer!
 "You're what I call a thinking man, Mr. Maverick."
 The woman on the stage is looking for her husband.
 When the kid slaps her, Bart throws him out of the moving coach.
 "Let's play cards!"
-When the undertaker disappears, Bart puts two and two together.
+When the undertaker disappears, Bart puts 2 and 2 together.
 Nobody likes to be called a "tinhorn."

 102 FLOOD'S FOLLY - During a blizzard in Colorado, Beau stays in an old hotel where Sally Flood is in danger of being institutionalized by her greedy aunt.
 The "folly" is this isolated hotel.
 The entire series seems to revolve around Denver.

 103 MAVERICK AT LAW - Bart and his fellow poker players continue undisturbed during a bank robbery and a shootout in the street.
-Bart poses as an attorney with the firm of Maverick, Benson and Bluel.
+Bart poses as an attorney with the firm of Maverick, Benson & Bluel.
 Money is at the center of so many of these episodes.
 Gage Clarke and Tol Avery are regulars.
 Pappyism: "Don't play with strangers.
 The friends you have are dangerous enough."

 104 RED DOG - At a cave site, Beau is suddenly surrounded by shady characters.
 The cast is the thing.
 Mike Road is Buckskin, and Lee Van Cleef rides in as Wolf.
 Van Cleef shot to fame in the spaghetti westerns of the late 1960s.
 He had a mean look.
 John Carradine plays the judge.
 Ed Robertson called Carradine one of the greatest actors ever known in the film industry.
 Sexy Sherry Jackson is "The Kid's" woman.
 Beau lets them think he is the outlaw known as Red Dog.
 Pappyism: Some men are afraid of the dark, and some are afraid to leave it.